Vi19Z/VI19Z/docs/explanation/metadata_precedence.md

-# Metadata Precedence in Julep
+# Metadata Precedence in VI19Z

-In Julep, several objects can have `metadata` added to them:
+In VI19Z, several objects can have `metadata` added to them:
 - Agent
 - User
 - Session